RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 3.md

 D.	Serverless computing
 Answer: B

-### Question # 25 - What activity are cloud providers able to engage in because not all users will access the full capacity of their service offering simultaneously?
+### [important] Question # 25 - What activity are cloud providers able to engage in because [not all users will access the full capacity of their service offering simultaneously]?
 A.	Oversubscription
 B.	Overprovisioning
 C.	Underprovisioning
 D.	Undersubscription
 Answer: A

-### Question # 26 - 	Brian recently joined an organization that runs the majority of its services on a virtualization platform located in its own datacenter but also leverages an IaaS provider for hosting its web services and an SaaS email system.
+### Question # 26 - 	Brian recently joined an organization that runs the majority of its services on a virtualization platform located [in its own datacenter] [but] also leverages an IaaS provider for hosting its web services and an SaaS email system.
 What term best describes the type of cloud environment this organization uses?
 A. Public cloud
 B.	Dedicated cloud
 C.	Private cloud
 D.	Hybrid cloud
 Answer: D

-### Question # 27 - 	In an infrastructure as a service (IaaS) environment where a vendor supplies a customer with access to storage services, who is normally responsible for removing sensitive data from drives that are taken out of service?
+### [important] Question # 27 - 	In an infrastructure as a service (IaaS) environment where a [vendor supplies a customer with access to storage services], who is normally responsible for removing sensitive data from drives that are taken out of service?
 A.	Customer’s security team
 B.	Customer’s storage team
 C.	Customer’s vendor management team
 D.	Vendor
 Answer: D

-### Question # 28 - Lucca is reviewing his organization’s disaster recovery process data and notes that the MTD for the business’s main website is two hours.
+### Question # 28 - Lucca is [reviewing his organization’s disaster recovery process data] and notes that the [MTD for the business’s main website is two hours].
 What does he know about the RTO for the site when he does testing and validation?
 A.	It needs to be less than two hours.
 B.	It needs to be at least two hours.
 C.	The MTD is too short and needs to be longer.
 D.	The RTO is too short and needs to be longer.
 Answer: A

-### Question # 28.1 - Which of the following BEST defines RPO (Recovery Point Objective)?
+### [important] Question # 28.1 - Which of the following BEST defines RPO (Recovery Point Objective)?
 A. The maximum acceptable downtime for a system or process.
-B. The point in time to which data must be recovered after a disruption.
+B. **The point [in time] [to which data must be recovered] after a disruption**.
 C. The exact time the system must be restored during testing.
 D. The average time to restore services after a failure.
 Answer: B